 - Inhibiting the growth of cancer cells: Acetic acid, green tea catechins, and glucaric acid in kombucha have all been shown to inhibit the growth of cancer cells in test tube studies (3).

-It’s thought that the tea polyphenols and fermentation byproducts in kombucha work together to produce these cancer-fighting effects.
+It’s thought that the tea polyphenols and fermentation byproducts in kombucha work together to produce these possible cancer-fighting effects.
 However, human studies are needed to confirm these potential benefits.

 How To Drink Kombucha For Gut Health?